Workforce Trends for 2022

 Companies have adapted and learned to navigate through this and many are operating with a greater sense of certainty and stability today than last year.
-They have put in place systems and worked around the problems to be able to work without much hiccup.
+They have put in place systems and worked around the problems to be able to work without many hiccups.

-We can’t predict the future to the core ,but we can make some solid predictions on the workforce, hiring, and other trends we expect to see in 2022.
+We can’t predict the future to the core, but we can make solid predictions on the workforce, hiring, and other trends we expected to see in 2022.

 WFH or rather Flexible work is going to stay.

-Many businesses with physical work spaces have implemented hybrid models, where employees are in the office on certain days or have the option to come and go as they please.
-Employers have become much more accommodating to this idea as they see the benefits outweighs the cons.
+Many businesses with physical workspaces have implemented hybrid models, where employees are in the office on certain days or have the option to come and go as they, please.
+Employers have become much more accommodating to this idea as they see the benefits outweigh the cons.

-In-fact many companies have downsized their physical office spaces and thereby reduced their cost of running.
-So its a win win for most of the companies.
+In fact, many companies have downsized their physical office spaces, reducing their running costs.
+So it’s a win-win for most companies.

 The increase in remote work has also prompted many businesses to start considering out-of-market job candidates who are extremely qualified but too far to commute.
 This has allowed them to tap into a much larger pool of candidates, making the market for some jobs more competitive than in years past.